lhs-open/lhs-guide/docs/index.md

 >- Problem: The current approaches to interpreting the evidence and producing guidelines and recommendations often yield inconsistencies and confusion.
 Dissemination of guidelines is too slow.

 One report suggested that it may take as long as 17 years to turn some positive research results to the benefit of patient care (Balas and Boren 2000).
-Need to reduce the lag time between innovation and its implementation.
+There is a need for reducing the lag time between innovation and its implementation.

 >- Problem: Inefficiency and waste are in much of health care.

-At system level, it is clear that the clinical research enterprise is detached from the clinical care delivery process.
+At the system level, it is clear that the clinical research enterprise is detached from the clinical care delivery process.
 The report proposes that embedding clinical research in clinical delivery may fix this foundational defect in the health care systems.
-Because carrying out research and care simultaneously makes continuous learning and dissemination more efficient and effective, it may drastically improve care quality and reduce cost at the same time.
-This is why we need learning health systems.
+Because simultaneous research and care makes continuous learning and dissemination more efficient and effective, it may drastically improve care quality and reduce cost at the same time, which is why we need learning health systems.

 ## What is LHS?

-SOURCE: NAM 2007 LHS report – The Learning Healthcare System.
+SOURCE: NAM 2007 LHS report “The Learning Healthcare System.”

-Through reengineering clinical research and healthcare delivery, the report hopes that the process of generating and applying the best evidence will be natural and seamless components of the process of care itself, as part of a learning healthcare system, which can be both more effective and more efficient than we have today.
+The report proposes that by reengineering clinical research and healthcare delivery, the best evidence generation and application process will become natural and seamless components of the process of health care itself, as part of a learning healthcare system, which can be both more effective and more efficient than we have today.

 Learning Health System Characteristics:
 >-  Culture: participatory, team-based, transparent, improving
 >-  Design and processes: patient-anchored and tested
 >-  Patients and public: fully and actively engaged
 >-	Decisions: informed, facilitated, shared, and coordinated
->-	Care: starting with the best practice, every time
+>-	Care: starting with the best practice every time
 >-	Outcomes and costs: transparent and constantly assessed
 >-	Knowledge: ongoing, seamless product of services and research
 >-	Digital technology: the engine for continuous improvement